mhuang001/fdi-dev/README.md

 with default ip and port

 _**Configuration**_

-Host IP is 0.0.0.0 and port number 5000 by default.
+When running Fllask server, the host IP is 0.0.0.0 and port number 5000 by default.
 They are configurable in pnsconfig.py

+To run a shell script, change the ```prog``` parameter.

 API
 ---